Love’s Labour’s Lost

 Executive Producer / Marketing

 Francesca is the founder of Distrikt Communications, a London-based PR and marketing agency.
 Distrikt works with a range of creative clients, including architectural practices, theatre companies and arts festivals, and is dedicated to promoting the best of London’s cultural activities and events.
-Francesca joined Shakespeare in the Squares as Marketing Manager for The Tempest (2022) and became Executive Producer for Twelfth Night (2023).
+Francesca joined Shakespeare in the Squares as Marketing Manager for The Tempest (2022) and has been Executive Producer since Twelfth Night (2023).

 Alex Pearson